Introduction

 All supported data formats can be loaded via the Import menu in the top menu bar.
 Usually this leads to a filesystem browser from which you can select the files to import.
 Certain data formats provide a dedicated GUI with additional options, such as the DICOM browser enabling you to scan entire directory structures recursively or connecting to a PACS instance on the network.

-Alternatively, to the Import menu you can also use drag-and-drop to load existing data into the Suite.
+Alternatively, you can also use drag-and-drop to load existing data into the Suite.
 The software will use the file extension to determine the file format and forward it to the corresponding loader.

-After importing all loaded data will be added to the Data widget (1).
-This GUI element serves two main purposes:
+After importing, all the loaded data will be added to the Data widget (1) which serves two main purposes:

-All images that are toggled as visible in the Data widget are automatically shown in the view section (2) of the Suite.
-Depending on its type/structure the images are distributed to one or multiple of the following view types:
+All images that are set visible in the Data widget are automatically shown in the view section (2) of the Suite.
+Depending on their type/structure, the images are distributed to one or multiple of the following views:

-- 3D images and 3D image sets are shown in 3 orthogonal MPR views (slice rendering) as well as a 3D view (volume rendering).
+3D images and 3D image-sets are shown in 3 orthogonal MPR views (slice rendering) and in a 3D view (volume rendering).

-More information about the views can be found in the dedicated page.
+More information about the views can be found on the dedicated page.

 The Annotations widget (3) enables you to place various annotation objects on top of images or other data, for example meshes.
 Annotations can be used for annotating purposes as well as for measuring.

-More information about the annotations can be found in the dedicated page.
+More information about the annotations can be found on the dedicated page.

-In order to run an algorithm on one or multiple images you must first select them in the Data widget (1).
-For algorithms that do not need any input make sure that no items are selected.
-Then, you can use the Algorithms button in the menu bar to launch the Algorithm Browser that shows a list of all compatible and allows for filtering based on the name and documentation.
-Alternatively to launching the Algorithm Browser you can also directly right-click on the data in the Data widget to show a context menu listing the set of available algorithms that can be run on the selected input data.
+To run an algorithm on one or multiple images you must first select the images in the Data widget (1).
+For algorithms that do not need any input, make sure that no items are selected.
+Then, you can use the Algorithms button in the menu bar to launch the Algorithm Browser.
+This browser shows a list of all compatible algorithms and allows for filtering based on the name and documentation.
+Alternatively, you can also directly right-click on the data in the Data widget to show a context menu listing the set of available algorithms that can be run on the selected input data.
 Selecting one entry will launch the corresponding algorithm.

 Note

 Some algorithms will show a small beaker icon next to their name indicating the experimental/research nature of the algorithm.
-This means that it may not be particularly polished and for instance only work for specific use cases or that it has not been tested with a wide variety of input data.
+This suggests that the algorithm may be somewhat unrefined – for example, it might only handle specific use cases or may not have been thoroughly tested across a wide range of input data.

 It is possible to run multiple algorithms and keep their controllers open at the same time.